9 Best Socially Responsible Banks of 2025

 6. Sunrise Banks: Best for Mortgages

-Sunrise Banks offers a full range of personal banking products, including personal checking, savings accounts, credit cards, and a pre-paid Mastercard.
 But it is best known for its Pathway2Home affordable mortgage product, as well as other mortgages with down payments as low as 3%.
 The bank also writes VA loans with no down payment required.

 By supporting affordable housing and helping Minnesota residents get into homes of their own and begin building generational wealth, Sunrise Banks shows its commitment to socially responsible banking.
-Like many of the socially responsible banks on this list, Sunrise Banks is a member of GBAV, a Community Development Financial Institution, and a B corporation.

 7. Clean Energy Credit Union: Best for Clean Energy Loans

-Savings accounts include a bank account with a 0.15% APY and a minimum opening deposit of $100, certificates, and a money market account with dividends ranging from 0.95% up to 1.61% APY, with a minimum deposit of $2,500.
+Savings options include a basic savings account at 0.15% APY with a $100 minimum, share certificates, and a money market account with rates from 0.95% to 1.61% APY, requiring a $2,500 deposit.

-8. National Cooperative Bank
+8. National Cooperative Bank: Best for High-Yield Rates

-National Cooperative Bank offers high yield CDs, and money market accounts, as well as checking and savings accounts and business products.
 The bank offers an interest earning checking account with a 0.90% APY and no minimum opening deposit.
 There is a $15 monthly fee if the balance falls below $500.

-The money market account has a high 2.28% APY, with a minimum balance of $5,000 to avoid the $25 monthly fee.
+The money market account has a high 2.53% APY, with a minimum balance of $5,000 to avoid the $25 monthly fee.
 You will need just $100 to open the account.
-You can earn a 4.34% APY on with a 12-month CD with a $2,500 minimum opening deposit.

 While the bank is committed to helping its customers earn money through high interest rates, it is equally committed to its duties as a socially responsible bank.
-The bank has donated $8 billion to support underserved communities nationwide, and provided loans and investments of $475 million to low and moderate income families, including mortgage loans.

 How to Choose Socially Responsible or Sustainable Banks and Credit Unions

 When you’re shopping around for a socially responsible bank, first consider what aspects of ethical banking are most important to you.
-Are you looking for a bank committed to serving low income communities, or one that puts a focus on renewable energy?
+Are you looking for a bank committed to serving low-income communities, or one that puts a focus on renewable energy?
 Maybe sustainability is the most significant aspect to finding a socially responsible bank that aligns with your values.

 Of course, you also want to think about all the other elements that you would consider for your personal banking needs.
-These include low fees, online banking capabilities and an intuitive mobile app, early availability of your direct deposits, and a high yield savings account.
+These include low fees, online banking capabilities and an intuitive mobile app, early availability of your direct deposits, and a high-yield savings account.

 Our list of the best socially responsible banks takes all these factors into consideration and showcases banks that back up their values with investments – in their communities and in the environment.